 Mechanistic studies of chemical reactions are one of the most important and wide-spread applications of computational quantum chemistry\cite{HRATCHIAN2005195}.
 A minimal meaningful workflow consists of locating reactants, products and a corresponding transition state (TS).
 This allows one to assess the thermodynamics and kinetics of reactions \emph{without} thermal contributions and thereby reveal reaction mechanisms.
 It is highly desirable to perform vibrational analysis for stationary points of a Potential Energy Surface (PES) to elucidate whether the structures correspond to minima or saddle points.
 This also allows to compute reaction rate coefficients via canonical Transition-State Theory (TST) taking vibrational degrees of freedom into account\cite{Truhlar_TST}.
 To be more rigorous, one should also compute reaction paths connecting the stationary points, one option being following the Intrinsic Reaction Coordinate (IRC) starting from the TS\cite{Fukui_IRC}.

 These objectives are routinely reached by direct dynamics approaches\cite{Truhlar_bimol}, \textit{i.e.} methods evaluating energy and its derivatives on-the-fly.
 The number of \textit{ab initio} quantum chemistry calls typically reaches hundreds and more.
-One should not ignore unsuccessful attempts to locate TS and find IRC, which are not uncommon for mechanistic reaction studies.
-Qualitatively accurate descriptions of reactions involving the breaking or forming of chemical bonds can only be achieved with correlated electronic structure methods.
-Often but not always those include static correlation, \textit{i.e.} multi-reference and multi-configurational approaches\cite{pink_bible}.
-Such methods are, however, computationally demanding even for moderate-size systems.
+One should not ignore unsuccessful attempts to locate TS and find IRC, which are not uncommon in mechanistic reaction studies.
+Qualitatively accurate description of reaction paths involving breaking or forming of chemical bonds can only be achieved with advanced electronic structure methods.
+Often but not always those include static correlation, \textit{i.e.} multi-reference and multi-configurational wave function approaches\cite{pink_bible}.
+As an alternative, Density Functional Theory (DFT) with carefully selected hybrid and double-hydrid functionals can provide accurate results\cite{DFT_best_practices}.
+All these methods are, however, computationally demanding even for moderate-size systems.